 The Broad Range of Cosmetological Skills

-Cosmetologists may specialize in a specific area of beauty and personal care, such as hair, nails, or makeup, or they may move seamlessly from one area to the next throughout the day, providing a host of services to the clients they serve.
-They may work exclusively in a salon setting, or they may be found on movie, television, and commercial sets or in live theater, ballet, dance, and musical settings.
-They may travel with celebrity clients or work for fashion photographers or fashion magazines.
+Cosmetologists may choose to work exclusively as hairdressers, or they may provide a host of salon services to the clients they serve, moving seamlessly from hairstyling to skincare and waxing to makeup and nail care treatments.
+They may work exclusively in a salon setting, or they may be found on movie sets, live theater and dance productions, and in many other areas of the arts and entertainment industry.
+They may travel with celebrity clients or work for fashion photographers and have their work showcased in magazines.
 The ability to travel in this profession can lead to opportunities that are both lucrative and exciting.

 Cosmetologists are naturally inclined to stay current on the latest trends and techniques simply out of a love for fashion.
-Being in the know also means keeping a competitive edge in the industry, so many cosmetologists attend classes, seminars, trade shows and even fashion shows throughout their careers to stay on top of the latest styles and techniques.
+Being in the know also means keeping a competitive edge in the industry; so many cosmetologists attend classes, seminars, trade conventions and runway shows throughout their careers to stay on top of the latest in fashion and hairstyling techniques.

 Areas of Specialization